john-z-yang/ping/README.md

 make
 ```

-Run the program (note: you may need to be root, see `--help` for more options).
+Run the program (note: you may need to be root).

+See `--help` for more options

 ```bash
 sudo out/ping google.com